commercionetwork/commercionetwork/docs/README.md

 [testnet.commercio.network](https://testnet.commercio.network)

 Testnet, as the name suggests, is an alternative network for the developers for testing purposes.
 You can view a testnet as a demo network for experimenting.
 It’s like the beta stage of a blockchain network.
 A testnet is a blockchain made available for developers.
 It allows anyone to conduct experiments without wasting real tokens.
-A testnet is like a demo network where tokens do not have any value You can easily test out any app on a testnet because it provides you a sandbox environment separate from the main blockchain.
+A testnet is like a demo network where tokens do not have any value.
+You can easily test out any app on a testnet because it provides you a sandbox environment separate from the main blockchain.

 ## The Main-net